COVID-19 Symptom: Brain Fog

 Q: Is COVID brain fog permanent?

 A: In most people, COVID brain fog resolves itself with time.
-If you find that many months have passed and your brain fog is not improving, you should consult your doctor to discuss next steps.
+If you find that many months have passed and your brain fog is not improving, you should consult your doctor to discuss the next steps.

 Q: What does COVID brain fog feel like?